-Application Date Disbursement Date Documentation Required October 15 1 , October 15 1 [current The most recent year's tax return is required. [current year year minus 1] to The use of a Tax Extension (IRS Form 4868) is minus 1] to April April 14 2 , current not permitted.
-14 2 , current year year
+Application Date Disbursement Date Documentation Required October 15 , October 15 [current The most recent year's tax return is required. [current year year minus 1] to The use of a Tax Extension (IRS Form 4868) is minus 1] to April April 14 , current not permitted.
+14 , current year year

-I A 11 4 = 1 I=

-April 15 1 , current The most recent year's tax return is

-year to June 30, recommended; however, the previous year(s) is

-current year also acceptable.

-In the event the most recent year's tax return is

-not obtained, the loan file must include a

-completed and signed IRS Form 4506-C for

-transcripts of tax returns provided by the

-Borrower to the PFI.

-July 1, current year The most recent year's tax return is

-to October 14 2 , recommended; however, the previous year(s) is

-current year also acceptable.

-April 15 1 , April 15 1 , current In the event the most recent year's tax return is

-current year to year to December not obtained, the PFI must perform all of the

-October 14 2 , 31, current year following:

-current year Obtain one of the following documents from

-the Borrower:

-copy of IRS Form 4868 (Application for

-Automatic Extension of Time to File

-U.S. Individual Income Tax Return)

-filed with the IRS.

-proof of the e-filing of Form 4868, or

-confirmation of electronic payment(s),

-including confirmation number, of all or

-part of the estimated income taxes.

-Review the total tax liability reported on

-IRS Form 4868 or paid by the borrower and

-compare it with the Borrower's tax liability

-from the most recent year obtained as a

-measure of income source stability and

-continuance.
-An estimated tax liability that

-is inconsistent with previous years may

-make it necessary for the PFI to require the

-current returns in order to proceed.

-Obtain IRS response from the filing of IRS

-Form 4506-C confirming that no transcripts

-are available for the applicable tax year.

-(Alternatives, PFIs may, at their own

-discretion, rely on Borrower provided

-evidence that no transcripts are available

-for applicable tax years when that evidence

-is obtained directly from the IRS website).

-Note: Any documents provided by the

-Borrower must clearly identify the source of

-information including identifying information

-in the internet banner on the document.

-January 1, [current The most recent year's tax return is required.

-year plus 1] to April The use of a Tax Extension (IRS Form 4868) is

-14 2 , [current year not permitted.

-plus 1]
+April 15 , current year to June 30, current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
+In the event the most recent year's tax return is not obtained, the loan file must include a completed and signed IRS Form 4506-C for transcripts of tax returns provided by the Borrower to the PFI.
+July 1, current year to October 14 , current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
+April 15 , current year to October 14 , current year April 15 , current year to December 31, current year In the event the most recent year's tax return is not obtained, the PFI must perform all of the following: Obtain one of the following documents from the Borrower: copy of IRS Form 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return) filed with the IRS. proof of the e-filing of Form 4868, or confirmation of electronic payment(s), including confirmation number, of all or part of the estimated income taxes.
+Review the total tax liability reported on IRS Form 4868 or paid by the borrower and compare it with the Borrower's tax liability from the most recent year obtained as a measure of income source stability and continuance.
+An estimated tax liability that is inconsistent with previous years may make it necessary for the PFI to require the current returns in order to proceed.
+Obtain IRS response from the filing of IRS Form 4506-C confirming that no transcripts are available for the applicable tax year.
+(Alternatives, PFIs may, at their own discretion, rely on Borrower provided evidence that no transcripts are available for applicable tax years when that evidence is obtained directly from the IRS website).
+Note: Any documents provided by the Borrower must clearly identify the source of information including identifying information in the internet banner on the document.
+Ja anuary 1, [current The most recent year's tax return is required. ye ear plus 1] to April The use of a Tax Extension (IRS Form 4868) is 14 42, [current year not permitted. pl lus 1]